Living in Adelaide: What You Need To Know Before You Move

 AFL Mania (…and rivalry)

-Regardless of whether you’re a sporting fanatic or not, upon moving to, and living in Adelaide, you will be thrust into the AFL mania.
+Regardless of whether you’re a sporting fanatic or not, upon moving to Adelaide, you will be thrust into the AFL mania.

 Adelaide’s first AFL (Australian Rules Football) team, the Adelaide Crows, were formed in 1990.
 Following years of building, in 1997 and 1998 they achieved great success by winning the Grand Final.